One Glass Too Many....The Islamic View on The Prohibition of Alcohol

 www.mustaqim.co.uk

 Everybody would admit that there are problems with alcohol.
 Drink driving for example.
-Or violent crimes in which alcohol abuse plays a part.
-Yet most agree that the moderate consumption of alcohol as is customary in our society does not do much harm.
+Or violent crimes, in which alcohol abuse plays a part.
+Yet most argue that the moderate consumption of alcohol as is customary in our society does not do much harm.
 Let's take a hard look at the facts:

 Many would by now point to the prohibition period in America and how it utterly failed by driving the habit underground.
 As God is aware of human nature, Islam acknowledges how entrenched such habits can be in people and that they cannot be changes overnight.
 The gradual prohibition of alcohol has to go hand in hand with an educational campaign to build a moral awareness and spiritual identity in our society.
 When Islam was first established over fourteen centuries ago in Arabia, continuing the Judeo-Christian tradition of prophets from Abraham over Moses, Jesus to Muhammad - peace be upon them all -, the harm that alcohol caused was well recognised, but it was not immediately eradicated.
 In a first revelation, the Qur'an, the Holy Book for Muslims, acknowledged the benefits of alcohol (for example its medical applications), but pointed out that its harms out-weighed those benefits by far.
 Next, it forbade believers from praying whilst under the influence of alcohol, thus making it clear that spirituality and drunkenness don't mix.
 Finally, many years later, was altogether prohibited as the handiwork of the devil.
 By then the early Muslims who had lived through the spiritual and moral teachings of the prophet Muhammad - peace be upon him - had realised the harms of the drug as well as the benefits of the Islamic system of values as the foundation of a strong and caring society.
 They happily spilled whatever alcoholic beverage was left in their possession, and the streets of Medinah were reported as having been awash with the stuff.